Turn fresh pumpkins into homemade purée with this simple method. It’s easy, flavorful, and perfect for fall baking.

 - Pour out and discard any accumulated liquid in the pumpkin.
 Scoop out the pumpkin flesh and place in a food processor or high-speed blender.
 Purée until completely smooth, scraping down the sides as necessary.

-- Store in an air-tight container for up to 1 week or store in a freezer for up to 3 months.
+- Store in an air-tight container for up to 1 week or store in a freezer for up to a year.

 Pin it for Later